patotech/sshcli-with-passphrase/README.md

 # sshcli-with-passphrase
-Docker iased on efrecon/mini-tcl; adds openssh-client to enable the use of non-empty passphrase SSH keys.
+Docker image based on efrecon/mini-tcl; adds openssh-client to enable the use of non-empty passphrase SSH keys.